 I re-read the notification on my phone.
 My flight was boarding in one hour.
-Meanwhile, there I was laying in bed half asleep, still AT LEAST an hour away from the airport, needing to check in, go through security, and navigate all the way to my gate.
-AKA I was basically guaranteed to miss my flight that I thought was leaving at 3PM….
-Oh NOOO!!
+Meanwhile, there I am laying in bed half asleep, still AT LEAST an hour away from the airport, needing to still check in, clear through security, and navigate all the way to my gate.
+AKA I was guaranteed to miss a flight that I thought was not leaving until 3PM….
+HOW COULD THIS BE?!!!

 This is bad.
 Very bad.
-I grabbed my phone, ran downstairs, and went straight into the kitchen where my Mom and Dad were preparing a nice home cooked meal for our holiday breakfast.
-Each year, my mom makes two delicious casseroles: one with eggs and sausage and another with a fluffy sweet filling.
-Almost candy-like in flavor.
+I grabbed my phone, FLEW downstairs, and went straight into the kitchen where my Mom and Dad were kindly preparing a nice home-cooked meal for our holiday breakfast.
+Each year, my mom makes two delicious casserole platters: one with eggs and sausage and another with a fluffy sweet filling that is almost candy-like in flavor.
+Mmm.

-“Merry Christmas, Mom and Dad, I THINK I’M MISSING MY FLIGHT!!!!!”
+“Merry Christmas, Mom and Dad, I’M MISSING MY FLIGHT!!!!!
+THEY ARE BOARDING ALREADY!”
 I shouted.

 Anyway, my trip was adjusted yet again and it left us with little time to spare.
 I still needed to leave for the airport immediately.
 We left my mother’s home cooked meal behind, skipping our breakfast tradition that was never meant to be, and left all of our presents under the tree untouched.
 Off to the airport we went.